sylvainbx/rust-book-fr/FRENCH/src/ch18-03-pattern-syntax.md

 ignored.
 -->

-Ce code va afficher `Voici quelques nombres : 2, 8, 32`, et les valeurs 4 et 16
+Ce code va afficher `Voici quelques nombres : 2, 8, 32` tandis que les valeurs 4 et 16
-seront ignorées.
+sont ignorées.

 <!--
 #### Ignoring an Unused Variable by Starting Its Name with `_`
 -->

-#### Ignorer une variable non utilisée en démarrant son nom avec un `_`
+#### Ignorer une variable non utilisée en préfixant son nom avec un `_`

 <!--
 If you create a variable but don’t use it anywhere, Rust will usually issue a